jeff-cardwell/adug_from_scratch_build/README.md

     Do you confirm generation [yes]? yes
     ```
-3. Configure Composer to use the Drupal package repository (this item may be added by using the command line)
+3. Configure Composer to use the Drupal package repository (this item may be added using the command line)

     ```shell
     $ composer config repositories.drupal composer https://packages.drupal.org/8